plewis/plewis.github.io/phylogenetics/likelihood.md

 ## Estimate base frequencies

-Now estimate the base frequencies on this tree with maximum likelihood by adding the following 3 lines to your paup block just above the quit command (you can replace the [add new commands here] comment).
+Now estimate the base frequencies on this tree with maximum likelihood by adding the following 3 lines to your paup block just above the quit command (you can replace the `[add new commands here]` comment).
 Note how the `lscores` command is used to force PAUP* to recompute the likelihood (under the revised model) and spit out the parameter estimates.

     [F81 model with estimated base frequencies]
     lset basefreq=estimate;
     lscores 1;

+Note: the new `lset` command will reset the previous one (which specified `basefreq=empirical`).
+This will allow you to see the difference in likelihood when using empirical vs estimated base frequencies.
+The first `lscores 1` command will use empirical frequencies and the second `lscores 1` command will use estimated frequencies.
+You may wish to make the comment `[F81 model with estimated base frequencies]` into a [printed comment](/nexus/#nexus-comments) so that you have some explanation in the output describing what base frequency setting is being used.

 > :thinking: What are the maximum likelihood estimates (MLEs) of the base frequencies?